nodebooks/socketio-openshift-example/README.md

 `rhc app create wsexample nodejs-0.10 --from-code https://github.com/nodebooks/socketio-openshift-example.git`

 Wait a moment and open your OpenShift app in your browser.
-See the example app running at [http://wsexample-nodebooks.rhcloud.com](http://wsexample-nodebooks.rhcloud.com)

 ## Run locally